Designations Congruent with Things: Chapter 22

 This is not a given.

-“Dr. Gottlieb,” his silver, 2024 Porsche says pleasantly, “you are currently exceeding the posted speed limit by seven kilometers per hour.”
+“Dr. Gottlieb,” his silver 2024 Porsche says pleasantly, “you’re exceeding the posted speed limit by seven kilometers per hour.”

 “Thank you,” he replies.

-He doesn’t know what he is doing on this road, in this car.
-He has no evidence that the course of action he is pursuing is the correct course; all he has are three rather sketchy pieces of information.
-One—a fragment of a phone call at half-past five in the evening, informing him that Dr. Geiszler was, at that time, still alive and in his habitual state of total, self-absorbed stupidity.
-Two—five hours of hearing nothing further from Dr. Geiszler.
-Three—the overwhelming suspicion that his colleague has gone to the Wall.
+He doesn’t know what he’s doing on this road, in this car.
+He has no evidence the course of action he’s pursuing is correct; all he has are three rather sketchy pieces of information: one—a fragment of a phone call at half-past five in the evening, informing him that Dr. Geiszler was, at that time, alive and in his habitual state of total, self-absorbed stupidity; two—five hours of hearing nothing further from Dr. Geiszler; three—the overwhelming suspicion his colleague has gone to the Wall.

-So, after pacing within the confining set of their unadorned rooms, he had gotten into his pointlessly ostentatious car and begun the drive to San Francisco.
+After pacing the confining set of their unadorned rooms, he’d gotten into his pointlessly ostentatious car and begun the drive to San Francisco.

-What he is going to do when he gets there, he has no idea.
+What he’ll do when he gets there, he has no idea.

-Newton might not even be in San Francisco; he might still be in Oakland, acting out any number of catastrophically poor decisions.
+Newton might not be in San Francisco; he might still be in Oakland, acting out any number of catastrophically poor decisions.
 He might have been abducted by parties unknown, which could include but would not be limited to: the PPDC, kaiju worshippers, or Hannibal Chau’s headless network of black-market kaiju profiteers.
-He might have decided to leave, as in leave permanently, returning to MIT or losing himself in some anonymizing city anywhere in the world because he cannot tolerate Hermann’s constant interference in his life.
-Hermann would not put that past him—to talk himself into leaving and then to just do it, with nothing more than an abbreviated phone call.
+He might have decided to leave, as in leave permanently, returning to MIT or losing himself in an anonymizing city anywhere in the world because he can’t tolerate Hermann’s constant interference in his life.
+Hermann wouldn’t put it past him—to talk himself into leaving and then to do it, with nothing more than an abbreviated phone call.

-But all his unconscious predictive capacities, housed in the parts of his mind that have now been coopted by the seared-down pathways of Dr. Newton Geiszler in combination with whatever subliminal signals Hermann might be receiving courtesy of the possibly real, possibly not real, SPECTER effect, tell him that it isn’t any of those things.
+But Hermann’s unconscious predictive capacities, housed in the parts of his mind now coopted by the seared-down pathways of Dr. Newton Geiszler in combination with whatever subliminal signals Hermann might be receiving courtesy of the possibly real, possibly not real, SPECTER Effect, tell him it isn’t any of those things.

 Newton went to the Wall.